mateusap1/royal/README.md

 python3 scenarios.py 1
 ```

-After executing the command, you should either see a message saying that the
+After executing the command, you could see a message like this
-script was not empty

 ```
 Script not empty, calling function to empty addr_test1wzlrk5ra8pts700jczd44jg328zpz7mjjc7wqfwt3n48pngfdawwn